Fail2Ban: protect your server

 port = http,https

-To activate these modifications, the service needs to be reloaded:
+To activate these modifications, the service needs to be restarted:

 systemctl restart fail2ban